AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/docs/README.md

 pointer position to the required offset.

-#### BSP Nodes
+#### TSP Nodes

-The game uses a BSP tree for rendering all the level data.
+The game uses a ternary tree for rendering all the level data.
-Each BSP node contains the following data:
+Each TSP node contains the following data:

 ##### Vector3